 Do you even know who three of your ancestors are?

 Now is the best time in history to get involved in genealogy and family history, so many records are accessible right from your own computer.
+My family trees, along with all the research and records, are on Ancestry.com.
 And, many records are free -- FamilySearch.org adds free records daily to the billions of records they already have!
 Get started and have fun!
 Find those three ancestors you would love to meet for lunch.